How To Size Your Die-Hard Brush

 Now pull the brush out of the tube.
 Since the brush is larger than the ID of the tube the bristles are slightly laid over in one direction.
 When pulling out the Die-Hard brush, some resistance should be felt.
 Insert the next smaller brush size onto the Actuator and insert it into the tube past the rolled/expanded area.
 Repeat this process until no resistance is felt and the brush slides freely in and out of the tube.
 The correct brush size for cleaning is the smallest brush size in which resistance is felt.
 This is to ensure that the ends of the bristles are making contact with the tube wall, but not too large to restrict the feeding of the Auto-Feed Hose, and pulsing action of the Actuator.

-Important: These brush sizing techniques are regarded as general and may vary depending on brush condition, tube deposit thickness, depth of internal enhancements, etc. Use only Elliott Die-Hard brushes.
-Do NOT select a brush with too large a diameter.
-This will impede the feeding of the Auto-Feed Hose, causing damage to its outer casing.
-If the Auto-Feed Hose feeds at a slower rate than its intended 3 ft/sec, try using the next brush size smaller in diameter.
+Important: These brush sizing techniques are regarded as general and may vary depending on brush condition, tube deposit thickness, depth of internal enhancements, etc. Only Elliott Die-Hard brushes can be used with the Die-Hard system.
+Do NOT use a brush with too large a diameter.
+Improper brush selection will prevent the ìscrubbingî action of the system and will not allow the feeding of the brush through the tube.

 Oversized Die-Hard Brush: The bristles are bending and have too much resistance in the tube.